abhishekarya1/Hash-Define-myNotes/content/system-design/hld.md

 Ex - Amazon DynamoDB, Apache Cassandra, Akamai CDN, Load Balancers, etc...

 {{% notice note %}}
-Servers are hashed too based on their IP or hostname to map them to the hash space of the request keys `k`, may or may not use the same hash function as the keys.
-For mapping Virtual Nodes, use another hash function that maps to the same hash space.
+Servers are hashed too based on their IP or hostname to map them to the hash space of the request keys `k`, may or may not use the same hash function for which servers are being picked for incoming keys.
+For mapping Virtual Nodes, we can use another hash function that maps to the same hash space.
 {{% /notice %}}

 ## Databases